simp/simp-doc/docs/changelogs/latest.rst

 rubygem-simp-cli
 ^^^^^^^^^^^^^^^^

 * Removed management of :program:`puppetdb` components since it is no longer enabled by default
 * Removed support for EL6
-* Use OpenLDAP by default on EL7 and 389-DS otherwise
+* Use OpenLDAP by default on EL7 and 389 DS otherwise
 * Set the defaults for both :program:`ntpd` and :program:`chronyd`

 Known Bugs and Limitations